scythae/CSharpTestLogger/README.md

 # CSharpTestLogger
-Example of text logger.
+Example of a text logger.

-Library which allows to write text messages to the specified file or/and database, according to settings in XML config.
+Library which allows to write text messages to the specified file or/and database, according to the settings in the XML config.

-SQL Server Express LocalDB is used as default database.
+SQL Server Express LocalDB is used as a default database.
 Tests: NUnit.